-Drupal 9 was released to the public in June 2020, with Dries Buytaert, Drupal founder and project lead, Drupal 9 is "the most author-friendly and powerful version of the platform to date."
+Drupal 9 was released to the public in June 2020, with Dries Buytaert, Drupal founder and project lead, touting Drupal 9 as "the most author-friendly and powerful version of the platform to date."

 The announcement from Drupal highlights several notable features of the platform:

-- Dramatically easier tools— a new layout builder, WYSIWYG media management system and content workflow tools make Drupal much easier to use.
-It enables users to take advantage of Drupal's robust technical architecture more easily than ever before.
+- Dramatically easier tools: A new layout builder, WYSIWYG media management system and content workflow tools make Drupal much easier to use.

-- Easiest upgrade in a decade—and Drupal’s commitment to easy upgrades in the future means never having to worry about a major replatforming to stay up to date.
+- Easiest upgrade in a decade: Drupal’s commitment to easier upgrades in the future means never having to worry about a major replatforming to stay up to date.

 If you have a Drupal website, or have been following Drupal for a few years, you may know that they typically support two versions of the platform at a time given that it often takes people a few years to migrate their website to the newer platform.

-But that's not the case this time around and support for both Drupal 7 and 8 will end November 2021.
+But that's not the case this time around.

 Why will Drupal 8 no longer be supported?

-One of the main contributors to the sunsetting of Drupal 8 is its reliance on the PHP framework, Symfony—a third-party system utilized by Drupal to build its CMS system.
+One of the main contributors to the sunsetting of Drupal 8 is its reliance on Symfony — the PHP framework utilized by Drupal to build its CMS system.

 How difficult is it to upgrade to Drupal 9?

 One of Drupal’s goals is to make the process of major version upgrades easier.
-In the past, upgrading between versions requires a building an entirely new website in Drupal and migrating any content or designs over to re-implement them.
+In the past, upgrading between versions required building an entirely new website in Drupal and migrating any content or designs over to re-implement them.
 Thankfully, upgrading to Drupal 9 should be fairly straightforward.

-The release of Drupal 9 and the end of support for Drupal 7 and 8 are only a year apart.
+The release of Drupal 9 and the end of support for Drupal 7 and 8 are not far apart.
 But because of the change to major version upgrades, you can start the process of migrating to Drupal 9 immediately.
 There's no reason for anyone on Drupal 8 not to upgrade to Drupal 9.